alvinplp2024/project_name-emechanic/README.md

 # project_name-emechanic
-this is an emechanic app that will serve drivers
+this is an emechanic app that will serve drivers find available mechanics